mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ## The results

-Results are presented as a graph trying to show a performance band, if the tests are done corectly the real performance in production should be somewhere in that band.
+Results are presented as a graph trying to show a performance band, if the tests are done correctly the real performance in production should be somewhere in that band.

-Idealy the diference between highest point and lowets point should be as small as posible and lowest point is above the minimum DASH requirment.
+Ideally the difference between highest point and lowest point should be as small as possible and lowest point is above the minimum DASH requirements.

 ![results](./results.svg)

-best case scenario: is the scale and traffic profile where the hardware obtains the best performance numbers, highest point in the graph worst case scanrio: is the scale and traffic profile where the hardware obtains the worst performance numbers, lowest point in the graph
+best case scenario is the scale and traffic profile where the hardware obtains the best performance numbers, highest point in the graph worst case scenario is the scale and traffic profile where the hardware obtains the worst performance numbers, lowest point in the graph